DPO : Définition

 Article 37.7 of the GDPR provides for the appointment of a DPO in three specific cases:

-- If the main activities of the data controller and processor involve the regular, systematic and large-scale tracking of the persons concerned by the processing operations (video surveillance, geolocation, banking communications, processing of large numbers of customers: any processing involving a significant number of data subjects, etc.)
+- If the main activities of the data controller and processor involve the regular, systematic, and large-scale tracking of the persons concerned by the processing operations (video surveillance, geolocation, banking communications, processing of large numbers of customers: any processing involving a significant number of data subjects, etc.)

-- If the main activities of the data controller and processor involve large-scale processing of sensitive data categories (health data, biometric data, etc.) or personal data relating to criminal convictions and offenses.
+- If the main activities of the data controller and processor involve large-scale processing of sensitive data categories (health data, biometric data, etc.) or personal data relating to criminal convictions and offenses

 The Article 29 Working Party specified that private companies that perform public service missions are not held to this obligation.
 However, the G29 once again recommends appointing a DPO.